 The purpose of this page is to provide information on strategic and operational planning.
-The National Incident Management System is intended to be used by the whole community.
-The intended audience for this page is individuals, families, communities, the private and nonprofit sectors, faith-based organizations, and Federal, state, local, tribal, and territorial governments.
+The intended audience for this page is individuals, families, communities, the private and nonprofit sectors, faith-based organizations, and federal, state, local, tribal and territorial governments.

 If you have any questions, please contact the National Integration Center at NPD-Planning@fema.dhs.gov.